-Census: Texas gains Congress seats, Calif. loses first time
+US marks slowest population growth since the Depression

-The new allocation of congressional seats came in the U.S. Census Bureau’s first release of data from a 2020 headcount.
-The numbers chart familiar American migration patterns, and confirm one historic marker: For the first time in 170 years of statehood, California is losing a congressional seat, a result of slowed migration to the nation’s most populous state, which was once a symbol of the country’s expansive frontier.
+The new allocation of congressional seats comes in the first release of data from last year’s headcount.
+The numbers generally chart familiar American migration patterns: Texas and Florida, two Republican Sunbelt giants, added enough population to gain congressional seats as chillier climes like New York and Ohio saw slow growth and lost political muscle.
+The report also confirms one historic marker: For the first time in 170 years of statehood, California is losing a congressional seat, a result of slowed migration to the nation’s most populous state, which was once a symbol of the country’s expansive frontier.

-The census release marks the official beginning of the once-a-decade redistricting battles.
+The state population figures, known as the apportionment count, determine distribution of $1.5 trillion in federal spending each year.
+They also mark the official beginning of once-a-decade redistricting battles.
 The numbers released Monday, along with more detailed data expected later this year, will be used by state legislatures or independent commissions to redraw political maps to account for shifts in population.

-Those shifts have largely been westward.
-Colorado, Montana and Oregon all added residents and gained seats.
+It’s been a bumpy road getting this far.
+The 2020 census faced a once-in-a-century coronavirus pandemic, wildfires, hurricanes, allegations of political interference with the Trump administration’s failed effort to add a citizenship question, fluctuating deadlines and lawsuits.

 Texas was the biggest winner — the second-most populous state added two congressional seats, while Florida and North Carolina gained one.
+Colorado, Montana and Oregon all added residents and gained a seat each.
 States losing seats included Illinois, Michigan, Pennsylvania and West Virginia.

+The new numbers contain some surprises.
+Though Texas and Florida grew, the final census count had them each gaining one fewer seat than expected.
+Arizona, another fast-growing state that demographers considered a sure bet to pick up a new seat, failed to get one.
+All three states have large Latino populations that represent about half their growth, and this could be an early sign that Hispanics shied away from the Trump administration’s count.

+Still, Thomas Saenz, president of the Mexican American Legal Defense and Educational Fund, said he wasn’t ready to “sound the alarm” over the underperformance of states with large Hispanic populations.
+He noted that he believes Hispanic growth helped states like Colorado and Oregon each gain seats and prevented states like New York and Illinois from losing more.

 The reshuffling of the congressional map moved seats from blue states to red ones, giving Republicans a clear, immediate advantage.
 The party will have complete control of drawing the congressional maps in Texas, Florida and North Carolina — states that are adding four seats.